 ABC’s ’20/20: The Dating Game Killer’ chronicles the story of Rodney Alcala, a prolific serial killer, who often posed as a friendly photographer to lure women and young girls into a secluded place so that he could attack them.
 He crept from coast to coast for his victims, one of whom was an eight-year-old girl, using different names so as to remain as inconspicuous as possible.
 That eight-year-old, Tali Shapiro, is Rodney’s first known victim, and fortunately, she lived to tell the tale.
 So now, if you’re curious to know more about her and her current whereabouts, we’ve got you covered.

 Tali Shapiro, though, did not respond to him, making it clear that his apology meant little to her.
-At the age of 60, Tali is now back in California, where, as per the last records, she works in the food and beverages industry as a personal professional in Palm Springs.
-She also has a happy family of her own and is content with the fact that her assailant, now on death row, will never see the light of day again.
-In saying that, the one thing Tali does maintain her anger at is that Rodney was able to get so many women under his clutches.
+As for her current standing, in her early 60s, Tali is now back in California, where she apparently works in the food and beverages industry as a personal professional in Palm Springs.
+She also has a happy family of her own and is content with the fact her assailant, now passed, was eventually sentenced to death, a promise that he’d never see the light of day again.
+In saying that, the one thing Tali does maintain her anger towards is that Rodney was able to get so many women under his clutches.
 She believes that she should have been his first and last victim, not the first of many.